clairempr/clairempr.github.io/blog/input/pages/twisty-litttle-passages-static-page-comments.md

-# Twisty Little Passages: Comments on a Quick and Dirty Blog
+_story_title Twisty Little Passages: Comments on a Quick and Dirty Blog

-#### Twisty little passages: Comments on a quick & dirty blog
+_story_list_title Twisty little passages: Comments on a quick & dirty blog

-## Posted Mar.
+_date_posted Posted Mar.
 02, 2022

 > You are in a maze of twisty little passages